solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Consider using query caching solution like Heimdall Data Proxy.
     Limit connections based on per user and per database.
 Protect the database from being overwhelmed by a single application or feature.
 -   Temporarily scale your Azure Database for PostgreSQL Flexible Server resources for taxing tasks.
 Once your task is complete, scale it down.

-See [Best practices for optimal performance of your Azure Database for PostgreSQL]
+See [Best practices for optimal performance of your Azure Database for PostgreSQL Flexible Server]

 ## Monitoring hardware and query performance